onetesthub/jetrunner-cli/README.md

 > $ npm install -g jetrunner-cli

+Note: If you get access error while installing or running the command, please run command as sudo.

+> $ sudo npm install -g jetrunner-cli

 After successfull installation of node package, the very first thing is you need to select configFile path by passing --configfile / -c flag.
 If you not pass --configfile / -c flag then jetcli command will search for config file in current directory and if it doesn't find file in the directory than it'll through an error.

 ## Config File ##